 |

-Here’s a practical example.
+Here is a practical example.
 A student applying for Fall 2027 may think January 2027 is the main deadline, but the scholarship priority deadline could be in November 2026.
 Miss that earlier date, and the student may still get admission but lose access to better funding options.

 Frequently Asked Questions

-UC Berkeley is widely recognised as one of the leading public universities in the USA and is commonly placed at No. 1 in public university rankings.
+UC Berkeley is widely recognised as one of the leading public universities in the USA and is commonly placed at or near No. 1 in public university rankings.
 It is especially strong in engineering, computer science, economics, research and innovation-related fields.

 What GPA is required for top public universities?